Pinafore/2023-document-annotation/README.md

 # Document Annotation App
-To run the app, use flask run -p {your port number}
+To run the app, call 'flask run -p {your port number}'